Matthew Hoffman's house

 Although he claimed that he had treated Sarah well by cooking her food and allowing her to play video games, this was contradicted by the teenager, who revealed that he had sexually assaulted her.

-In January of 2011, Hoffman pleaded guilty to rape and murder and was sentenced to life in prison without the possibility of parole.
+In January 2011, Hoffman pleaded guilty to rape and murder and was sentenced to life in prison without the possibility of parole.

 Matthew Hoffman house address

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates